 Secondly, corticosteroids are another way lupus patients can find comfort.
 These medications are often paired with immune suppressants for patients with life-threatening issues related to lupus.
 Finally, biologics are the most recent treatment option for lupus patients.
 The medication was approved in 2011 for adults and then in 2019 for children.

 Unfortunately, these treatment options are not always enough.
 Lupus can be a fatal disease, which is why it is important to find alternative treatment options.
 The medications listed above only help reduce symptoms and issues related to lupus.
-The SLE-BRAVE research study will help pave the way to a better treatment option.

 Eligible participants will take the medication orally every day for one year.
 There will be two groups: one group with the real drug and another group with a placebo.
 You, nor the doctor will know what form of the drug you will have.
 From there, patients will receive frequent check-ups with their study doctor.
 Visits will consist of weight, heart rate, blood pressure, and body temperature checks.
 It is our job to see how you are responding to the drug.